 Feedback and data from site search, call center visits, chat logs and on-site surveys are quick and easy methods of customer research that can be used to develop insights and strategies for a new website.
 These approaches are often included in our research process because the teams, tools and data are readily available; they just need to be harnessed.

 Developing research-based customer definition is important, but it’s just one facet of an overall website redesign.
-If you’re thinking about a new site, check out our guide outlining 10 Questions to Ask Before Redesigning Your Website.
+If you’re thinking about a new site, contact CQL’s team of expert digital marketers.
+We’ll help you figure out exactly what your customers want and refocus your site just for them.